michael-lowry/aake-debug-tools/README.md

 * The script must be run in a Linux pod running in the same cluster as the AAKE server.
 * The pod must have access to the AAKE logs, e.g., via NFS.
 * Tools like bash, gawk, kubectl, ls, grep, cut, and tail must be available.
 They are included in the Docker image provided.
 * The default service account must be enabled, and must have PATCH access to all pods in the cluster.
-This is also provided via the deployment manifest and RBAC definition file.
+This is also provided via the provided deployment manifest and RBAC definition file.
-* The no_proxy environment variable may need to be adjusted depending on how networking is configured in your cluster.
+* The `no_proxy` environment variable may need to be adjusted depending on how networking is configured in your cluster.

 ## Instructions
 1. Build the docker image and push it to your container repository.
-2. Edit the deployment manifest to point to the image, e.g., `repository:aake-debug-tools:latest.`
+2. Edit the deployment manifest to point to the image, e.g., `<repository>/aake-debug-tools:latest.`
 3. Edit the shell script for your environment.
 Set the path to the logs in the `UC4_Log_Dir` variable.
 Adjust the namespaces if necessary.
 4. Deploy the pod and RBAC definitions to your cluster, e.g., using `kubectl apply -f <filename>`
 5. SSH into the pod, e.g, using the 's' key in K9s.